How to Divide Fractions in 3 Easy Steps with Examples, Worksheets & MoreAll Posts

 This method creates a shortcut so that you don’t have to deal with complex fractions when solving a problem.
 Finding the reciprocal and multiplying is one of the best ways to solve all types of division-fraction problems, quickly.

 Create or log in to your teacher account on Prodigy — a game-based learning platform that assesses student progress and performance as they play.
-Aligned with curricula across the English-speaking world, it’s loved by more than a million teachers and 50 million students.
+Aligned with curricula for grades 1 to 8 across the English-speaking world, more than a million teachers and 50 million students use it to practice key math skills.